 Dan Evans fights back in Nottingham to keep winning run going

-Evans won six of the last seven games to seal a 6-2 2-6 7-5 victory

-Dan Evans extended his winning run to seven matches to reach the quarter-finals of the Nature Valley Open in Nottingham.
+Dan Evans extended his winning run to seven matches to reach the quarter-finals of the Nature Valley Open in Nottingham with a 6-2 2-6 7-5 victory.

 The British number three won the Challenger title in Surbiton last week and is aiming to go one better than last year in Nottingham, when he lost to Alex De Minaur in the final.